cgat-developers/ruffus/doc/html/_sources/Overview.txt

 Design
 ======
-The pyper module has the following design goals:
+The ruffus module has the following design goals:

     * Simplicity.
 Can be picked up in 10 minutes
     * Elegance